toxicityyy/flightcontroller_stm32/README.md

 Everything will be fully made by me, including the drone flight controller, the drone itself, the hand gesture controller and the all the code.
 I'm going to use an STM32 because I haven't used a 32-bit microcontroller before.

+I am eventually going to design a single board flight controller, but as a proof of concept, I am using a Feather STM32F405 Express.